españolenglish

 Felipe Larraín Aspillaga

-Civil engineer from the Pontificia Universidad Católica de Chile.
+Civil Engineer from Pontificia Universidad Católica de Chile.

-He was general manager of Aguas Andinas between 2004 and 2011, president of the company during the period 2011 to 2016, and again from 2022 to date.
-Director of IAM since 2014 and president of IAM from 2016 to date.
+He served as Chief Executive Officer of Aguas Andinas from 2004 to 2011, Chairman of the company from 2011 to 2016, and again from 2022 to date.
+He has been a Director of Inversiones Aguas Metropolitanas (IAM) since 2014 and Chairman of the Board since 2016 to date.

 Gustavo Migues